Nouscom/NOUS209LS-CRC-UC/README.md

 ## About This Repository

-This repository contains the **R scripts used to generate the main figures and plots** presented in the publication.
+This repository contains the **R scripts used to generate the main figures** presented in the publication.

 > **Note:** The final figures in the manuscript have been **further refined using graphic design software**.
 The scripts here generate the base plots prior to aesthetic adjustments.